eliptr/grid_path_finder/README.md

 00000

 - Output:
-  - The path as a string of directions (e.g., RRRRDDDD).
+   The path as a string of directions (e.g., RRRRDDDD). <br>
-  - The updated grid with the path marked:
+   The updated grid with the path marked: <br>
   - 2 for visited path
   - 3 for start and target positions